maurits150/simploo/README.md

 * 10k instances in Lua 5.1: ~0.72 seconds
 * 10k instances in Lua 5.2: ~0.82 seconds
 * 10k instances in LuaJIT: ~0.26 seconds

+### Feedback

+You can submit an issue, create a pull request or contact me directly using the email listed on my profile page.